Did you come here from a link on another website? See page bottom for latest version of this page.

 In 2007, the U.S. Consumer Product Safety Commission reported:

-It would be useful to know the number of participants in each of these activities to get an idea of the relative injury rate, but the data does show that skiing is not the only winter sports activity with hazard.
-We know of many injuries from other sports, too, such as bicycling, kayaking and white-water rafting, and the team sports as well.
+It would be useful to know the number of participants in each of these activities to get an idea of the relative injury rate, but the data does show that skiing is not the only winter sports activity with hazard, nor the one that has produced the most injuries.
+We know of many injuries from other sports not listed, too, such as bicycling, kayaking and white-water rafting, and the team sports as well.
 There are some 30 million skiers in America.
 Has it gotten a worse reputation than it deserves?

 "How many psychologists does it take to change a light bulb?", was asked.
 "Psychologists can't change the bulb," was the answer, "the bulb must change itself."
 Ski instructors can't change their students either, but like psychologists, they can help if allowed.